freerange/site/soups/weeknotes/week-819.snip.markdown

 ## R&D tax credits &#128183;

-[Chris][chris-lowis] and James have continued to explore whether we're elligible for [R&D tax relief][r-and-d-tax-relief] for any of our recent projects.
+[Chris][chris-lowis] and James have continued to explore whether we're eligible for [R&D tax relief][r-and-d-tax-relief] for some of our previous projects.
 I really appreciate their work on this as I find it particularly hard to motivate myself to work on these sorts of things.

 ## Congratulations! &#127870;